Lincoln County Court Records

 2.356 ac. lot 20 deed between Jamie Bell and Joseph Bell, Carroll Dist., as of 1-29-2021.

-Cody Paul Turley, 25 & Sarah Keelia Ferguson, 24, both of Salt Rock, WV.
+Cody Paul Turley, 25 and Sarah Keelia Ferguson, 24, both of Salt Rock, WV.

-Zachary Brumfield, 24, Salt Rock, WV & Meredith Leana Carper, 26, Branchland, WV.
+Zachary Brumfield, 24, Salt Rock, WV and Meredith Leana Carper, 26, Branchland, WV.

-Mitchell Arron Boehm, 22 & Skylar Paige Brown, 21, both of Alum Creek, WV.
+Mitchell Arron Boehm, 22 and Skylar Paige Brown, 21, both of Alum Creek, WV.

-Ernest Henry Lambert II, 28 & Ashley Ann Manns, 24, both of Harts, WV.
+Ernest Henry Lambert II, 28 and Ashley Ann Manns, 24, both of Harts, WV.